Mitochondrial Genetics Research Group

 Strategies for preventing the transmission of mutant mitochondrial DNA

-Professor St. John’s team is working to apply knowledge from the replication of mitochondrial DNA during development to develop strategies to help women who suffer from repeated failed fertilisation outcome and embryo arrest.
+Professor St. John is applying his knowledge from the replication of mitochondrial DNA during development to develop strategies to help women who suffer from repeated failed fertilisation outcome and embryo arrest.
 He has developed mitochondrial DNA supplementation protocols that result in increased fertilisation outcome and enhanced embryo quality and discovered the mechanism that regulates this process.

-Kelly RD, Mahmud A, McKenzie M, Trounce IA, St. John JC.
-Mitochondrial DNA copy number is regulated in a tissue specific manner by DNA methylation of the nuclear-encoded DNA polymerase gamma A. Nucleic Acids Research 2012; 40:10124-38.
+Kelly RD, Mahmud A, McKenzie M, Trounce IA, St. John JC (2012) Mitochondrial DNA copy number is regulated in a tissue specific manner by DNA methylation of the nuclear-encoded DNA polymerase gamma A. Nucleic Acids Research, 40:10124-38.

-Dickinson A, Yeung KY, Donoghue J, Baker MJ, Kelly RDW, McKenzie M, Johns TG, St. John JC.
-The regulation of mitochondrial DNA copy number in Glioblastoma cells.
-Cell Death & Differentiation 2013; 20; 1644-1653.
+Dickinson A, Yeung KY, Donoghue J, Baker MJ, Kelly RDW, McKenzie M, Johns TG, St. John JC (2013) The regulation of mitochondrial DNA copy number in Glioblastoma cells.
+Cell Death & Differentiation, 20; 1644-1653.

 Kelly RDW, Rodda AE, Dickinson A, Mahmud A, Nefzger CM, Lee W, Forsythe JS, Polo JM, Trounce IA, McKenzie M, Nisbet DR, St. John JC.
 Mitochondrial DNA haplotypes define gene expression patterns in pluripotent and differentiating embryonic stem cells.
 Stem Cells 2013; 31:703-16.